 "On the best of days, a burrito from El Castillito is a melty cannon of beans, rice, cheese, and crispy al pastor that can satisfy your meat-filled tortilla craving around Duboce Park.
 And eating one on a sunny day is truly a love affair.
-Unfortunately, they can also be disappointingly greasy on bad days, making this a tough sell unless you’re in the area and you can’t wait to satisfy your burrito fix." - ricky rodriguez, julia chen 1, lani conway
+Unfortunately, they can also be greasy on bad days, making this a harder sell unless you’re in the area and you can’t wait to satisfy your burrito fix." - ricky rodriguez, julia chen 1, lani conway

 "We’re going to say it, El Castillito has our favorite burrito in San Francisco.
 The tortilla is magic, the cheese inside is melty, and the meat (especially the al pastor) is close to perfection.
 If you’re looking for a Mission burrito, this is the place." - taylor abrams, jess basser sanders, will kamensky